-What is an ISF Filing?
-Is this required for my Import?
+What is the ISF Filing?
+Is it required for my Import?

 The 10 elements of the ISF Filing are listed below.
 In addition to the 10 elements, vessel sailing information is also required such as Bill of Lading Numbers to let US Customs know which shipment the filing applies to.

-Importers may use our Live ISF Form to submit their ISF Filing.
+Importers may use our Live ISF Form to submit their ISF Filing Online for the flat rate of $95 which includes both the ISF Filing and ISF Bond.

 Seller – Name and address of the Seller, who has sold the goods to the Buyer.
 The seller would be the overseas entity who have sold the goods.
 Sometimes this could be the same as the manufacturer of the goods.